Bora Bora Society Islands, French Polynesia Travel Guide

 Learning a few basic Tahitian words shows consideration and welcomes positive interactions.

-Stay connected with eSIMs or portable WiFi, offering convenient options for data access during your trip.
+Keep in touch with eSIMs or portable WiFi, offering convenient options for access to data during your trip.

 Purchase a local SIM card upon arrival in Tahiti.
-This helps with data for navigation and communication for the duration of your journey.
+This helps with data for maps and talking to people for the duration of your journey.

 Bora Bora's operating hours reflect a relaxed island pace, with midday closures typical for many businesses.

-Banks generally open Monday to Friday, from 7:45 AM to 3:30 PM, often closing for lunch.
+Banks generally in Operation monday To friday, from 7:45 AM to 3:30 PM, often closing for lunch.

-Most Vaitape shops operate From monday To saturday, 8 AM to 5 PM, with a long midday break (12 PM-2 PM/3 PM).
+Most Vaitape shops operate From monday To saturday, 8 AM to 5 PM, with a long midday break (NOON-2 PM/3 PM).

 Lunch service typically 12 PM to 2 PM; dinner begins around 6:30 PM, lasting until 9:30 PM.